alindeman/upgradingtorails4/text/50_rails_queue.markdown

 $ bundle update sidekiq
 @@@

-Sidekiq automatically configures `Rails.queue`: no other changes should be required in your application.
+Sidekiq automatically configures `Rails.queue`: any jobs added to it will be run with Sidekiq workers.

 ### Test Setup